wp-hooks/vscode-wordpress-hooks/readme.md

 [![Screenshot of VS Code showing a completed callback closure for the add_filter function](images/screenshot-3.png?v=0.3.0)](images/screenshot-3.png)

-Parameter type declarations, the return type declaration, and the docblock are included where appropriate.
+Parameter types, the return type, and a docblock are included where appropriate.
 The behaviour of these can be adjusted in the settings for the extension.

 ## FAQ